 For students who are interested to compete for student oral and poster awards to be presented at the 24th ICID International Congress.
-A competing student must clearly indicate their status as a full-time or part-time student (preference will be given to full-time students), and a theme for an oral or poster presentation, at the time of the extended abstract submission to the Congress.
+A competing student must clearly indicate their status as a full-time or part-time student (preference will be given to full-time students), and a theme for an oral or poster presentation, at the time of the extended abstract submission to the Congress and the Irrigation Australia International Conference.

-To encourage students to present their research to other peers and professionals and recognize students’ contributions to the 24th ICID International Congress, the Congress Organizing Committee will coordinate student awards competitions and present:
+To encourage students to present their research to other peers and professionals and recognise students’ contributions to the 24th ICID International Congress, the Congress Organising Committee will coordinate student awards competitions and present:

 - three student awards for best three students’ extended abstracts along with their oral presentations at the Congress; and